travispcook/symphony/README.md

 Then just run the container and hack away:

     ./run.py start
+    ./run.py shell
+    ./setupdb.sh

+You can also run the "browse" command to open the site in your browser.

     ./run.py browse
-    ./run.py shell

-This will start the container, open a browser loading the container's IP address, and open an shell in the container user Siphon.
-Hack away in this directory on the host machine, and the UWSGI in the container is set to auto- reload any changes.
+This will start the container, and open an shell in the container user Siphon, from which a script to download existing data fixtures and migrating the database is run.
+Now you can hack away in this directory on the host machine, and the uWSGI in the container is set to auto-reload any changes.
 You can also access this directory inside the container at `/opt/symphony`.
-Go there if you need to run any management commands.
+Use `./run.py shell` and work from there if you need to run any management commands.